aptech/docs/docs/plotsetaxesgridpen.rst

-plotSetLineColor
+plotSetAxesPen
 ==============================================

 Purpose
 ----------------
-Sets the line colors for a graph.
+Sets the color for the axes line.

 Format
 ----------------
-.. function:: plotSetLineColor(&myPlot, colors)
+.. function:: plotSetAxesPen(&myPlot, thickness[, clr])

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

+    :param thickness: the thickness of the axis line in pixels.
+    :type thickness: Scalar

-    :param colors: name or rgb value of the new colors.
+    :param clr: Optional argument, name or rgb value of the new color for the axes.
-    :type colors: String array
+    :type clr: string

 Examples
 ----------------

 ::

     // Declare plotControl structure
     struct plotControl myPlot;

     // Initialize plotControl structure
     myPlot = plotGetDefaults("xy");

-    // Set new line colors to aqua and midnight blue clrs = "aqua"$|"midnight blue";
-    plotSetLineColor(&myPlot, clrs);
+    // Set axis to be 2 pixeles wide and black plotSetAxesPen(&myPlot, 2, "black");

     // Create data
-    x = seqa(0.1, 1, 50);
+    x = seqa(0.1, 0.1, 50);
     y = sin(x)~cos(x);

     // Plot the data with the new line colors plotXY(myPlot, x, y);